-The Art department comprises of six purpose-built Art rooms; each includes imaginative displays which share past and current pupil’s projects creating a dynamic and stimulating learning environment.
+The Art Department comprises of six purpose built rooms; each includes imaginative display, which share past and current pupils' projects creating a dynamic and stimulating learning environment.
 In main school, we are lucky enough to have our own ICT suite; this is predominately used for GCSE Photography.
 We expect all students to try their best as they explore a range of experiences from two-dimensional techniques to three-dimensional craft.
-We intend to motivate, inspire and challenge students in all areas of art, craft and design.
+The knowledge and skills learn in our department will be built upon and refined throughout the key stages.
+The curriculum has been designed to cover all four Assessment Objectives (AOs) that are covered at GCSE and A-Level to allow a smooth transition to these pathways should students want to continue with us.
+We intend to motivate, inspire and challenge pupils in all areas of art, craft and design.

 Year 7 Curriculum

-Students will be able to recognise the style of Jon Burgerman’s artwork and learn how he creates his work.
-Students will develop their imagination skills and use of humour when creating their own character designs inspired by Burgerman.
-Students will learn how to mould clay into a 3D sculpture based on their design.
+Students will be able to recognise the style of Jon Burgerman’s artwork (AO1) and learn how he creates his work.
+Students will develop their imagination skills and use of humour when creating their own character designs inspire by Burgerman (AO2 and AO3).
+Students will learn how to mould clay into a 3D sculpture based on their design (AO4).

 Year 8 Curriculum

-Students will learn the main characteristics within Pop Art.
-They will focus on creating both 2D drawings and paintings as well as 3D sculptures inspired by the work of Andy Warhol and Claes Oldenburg.
-Students will understand the importance of accuracy and creative risk to complete a successful sculpture using plaster of Paris.
+Students will learn the main characteristics within pop art.
+They will focus on creating both 2D drawings (AO3) and paintings as well as 3D sculptures (AO2) inspired by the work of Andy Warhol and Claes Oldenburg (AO1).
+Students will understand the importance of accuracy and creative risk to complete a successful sculpture using plaster of Paris (AO4).

-Students will improve their observational drawing skills by learning the correct proportions of the face and how to use guidelines to structure a portrait.
+Students will improve their observational drawing skills (AO3) by learning the correct proportions of the face and how to use guidelines to structure a portrait.
 Students will also apply tone and detail to make their drawing skills look realistic, while learning why portraiture is such a popular genre of art.
-They will analyse and interpret traditional art and contemporary art during the project.
+They will analyse and interpret traditional artist and contemporary artist during the project (AO1 and AO2).

 Year 9 Curriculum